howerj/libforth/readme.md

 Get a value from the input and put it onto the stack.

+* '\_emit'      ( char -- status )

+Put a character to the output stream returning a success value.

 * 'r\>'          ( -- x )

 Pop a value from the return stack and push it to the variable stack.